Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 Conclusions

-Statistical analysis of the data collected from two sites across three years of the study revealed that none of the rotational treatments had an effect on weed density, weed biomass or crop yield.
-It’s difficult to predict whether this conclusion would be different had the full five- year rotation been executed as planned.
+Statistical analysis of data collected from two sites over three years of the study revealed that none of the rotational treatments affected weed density, weed biomass, or crop yield.
+It’s difficult to predict whether this conclusion would have been different had the full five-year rotation been executed as planned.

 Study 2: Does pea cultivar + seeding rate + PRE herbicides = improved weed competition?

-Research shows there are differences in the weed competitive ability among field pea cultivars.
+Research shows that field pea cultivars differ in weed-competitive ability.
 This study aimed to find out whether combining competitive pea cultivars with high seeding rates and PRE (pre-seed or pre-emergence) herbicide use could reduce weed competition in Saskatchewan pea crops.

 Table 2: Treatments for pea cultivar x seeding rate x PRE herbicide regimen